What we Do

 About Monarch butterflies

-Once the days lengthen and the air warms, they begin their migration north.
-During their journey they are pollinating flowers, herbs and vegetables along the way.
+Once the days lengthen and the air warms in early spring, they mate, and the females begin their long migration north.
+During their journey they are supported by nectar from flowering plants.
 Breezes and thermal winds help them on their flight.

 “Butterflies… flowers that fly and all but sing.”